d940909492/Data-Structures-and-Algorithms-Review-and-learning/README.md

 #### Note:
 (updating...)

-##### (PS: Most of my notes are using vector, so if you are not not familiar with vector, heres useful link: https://www.geeksforgeeks.org/vector-in-cpp-stl/)
+##### (PS: Most of my notes are using vector, so if you are not familiar with vector, heres useful link: https://www.geeksforgeeks.org/vector-in-cpp-stl/)

 ### 2.Hash Tables:
 #### Helpful video: (updating)